 Make a big deal of noticing how nice the room, shelf, etc. looks once items are put back in their places.
 Tell Baby you noticed how hard she worked, and that everything looks so nice.
 You will build up her self-confidence and associate positive feelings with the end result of cleaning up, something that will help cement the habit.

 Enjoy a reward

-When your child does an exceptional job or he perseveres through cleaning up a particularly challenging mess, give a little reward like, “Oh my goodness, you did that so fast that I think we have time for an extra book tonight!”
+When your child does an exceptional job or she perseveres through cleaning up a particularly challenging mess, give a little reward like, “Oh my goodness, you did that so fast that I think we have time for an extra book tonight!”
 Again, the idea is to connect joy with an act that you want to encourage – in this case, cleaning up thoroughly and efficiently.

 Although at this point, it may be faster and easier to clean up messes yourself, investing the time to clean up alongside your child will pay off with a child who, with any luck, won’t think twice about picking up after themselves on her own as she grows.

 About the author: